MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/update-from-preview.md

 If you activate Office by using MAK, do the following to update Office 2019 Preview to Office 2019.

-- Sign in to the [Volume Licensing Service Center](https://www.microsoft.com/licensing/servicecenter/default.aspx) and get your MAK client activation keys for Office 2019.
+- Sign in to the [Volume Licensing Service Center (VLSC)](https://www.microsoft.com/licensing/servicecenter/default.aspx) and get your MAK client activation keys for Office 2019.
 - Make sure that you’re using at least Version 1808 of Office 2019 Preview.
 To check your version, open Word, and go to **File** > **Account**.
 Under the **About Word** section you’ll see the version and build number.
-- Run the [Office Software Protection Platform script (ospp.vbs)](../vlactivation/tools-to-manage-volume-activation-of-office.md#the-osppvbs-script) on each computer to install and activate your MAK client activation key using the commands below.
+- Run the [ospp.vbs script](../vlactivation/tools-to-manage-volume-activation-of-office.md#the-osppvbs-script) on each computer to install and activate your MAK client activation key using the commands below.

 ```
 	cscript ospp.vbs /inpkey:yourkey